-Samuel Beckett is famous for creating new kind of plays.
-He experimented with the stage and blew new soul in it.
-His plays are completely different from the tradition.
-Mostly, dramatist of his era focused on the action of play.
-Thus, action was the vital element of every drama.
-Samuel Beckett ignored the concept of action.
-He proved that there can be a drama without action.
-There is no action in his play even then audience feels pleasure in watching them.
-He added the theme of boredom in his plays.
+In addition, he added the theme of boredom in his plays.
 His plays are not just watched but experienced.
-Audience needs to know the deep meaning of every dialogue of the play.
+The audience needs to know the deep meaning of every dialogue in the play.
 Every word and dialogue is full of symbols, therefore, more knowledge is required to understand them.
-Moreover, audience has to feel his plays instead of just watching them.
-It was a new experience for the audience to watch such type of dramas on stage.
-Samuel Beckett got fame by doing so.
-He is still remembered because of his contribution to theater.
-He enlarged the scope of theater, therefore, his contribution, in this context, can never be underestimated.
+Moreover, the audience has to feel his plays instead of just watching them.
+It was a new experience for the audience to watch such types of drama on stage.
+Samuel Beckett became famous by doing so.
+He is still remembered because of his contribution to the theatre of the absurd.
+He enlarged the scope of theatre, therefore, his contribution, in this context, can never be underestimated.

-He presents reality in his plays.
-There is no fancy word in them.
+It is also one of the major characteristics of a dramatist/playwright of the theatre of the absurd that he presents reality in his plays as Samuel Beckett sketches in Waiting for Godot.
+Beckett does not use fancy words.
 He likes to depict life, which is reality.
 In fact, realism is the fundamental ingredient of his plays.
 He remains close to reality while describing any situation.
-Again, example of “Waiting for Godot” is in front of us.
-Entire play shows the reality of life.
+Again, the example of “Waiting for Godot” is worth mentioning.
+The entire play shows the reality of life.
 It shows a situation viz. waiting.
 Characters come on stage and portray the reality of life.
-Even themes of the play are real.
+Even the themes of the play are real.
 Hope, death, boredom and pessimism are part of life.
 Thus, Beckett’s plays are entirely about reality.

-Beckett presents pessimistic themes; there is very less hope in his plays.
-In fact, every play that belongs to theater of absurd has this common theme in it.
-As mentioned above, Beckett presents reality; pessimism is also a reality; it is part of life; therefore, Beckett’s approach in most of his plays is pessimistic.
+Beckett presents pessimistic themes.
+There is very less hope in his plays.
+In fact, every play that belongs to the theatre of the absurd has this common theme in it.
+As mentioned above, Beckett presents reality and pessimism is also a reality.
+In fact, it is part of life; therefore, Beckett’s approach in most of his plays is pessimistic.
 For instance, every act of “Waiting for Godot” ends with despair.
 Eventually, the play itself ends with hopelessness.

 There is also an element of complexity in his plays.
-He does not make anything clear.
+Being a dramatist/playwright of the theatre of the absurd, he does not make anything clear.
 In “Waiting for Godot”, we don’t know who is Godot.
-From start of the play, the audience along with the characters waits for Godot but till end they cannot see him.
+From the start of the play, the audience along with the characters waits for Godot but till the end, he does not appear.
 Samuel Beckett ignores the concept of clarity.
 He has nothing to do with lucidity.
-Meanings of his plays are entirely dependent on rationality of the audience.
-In “Waiting for Godot”, it depends on audience how it perceives the meaning of Godot.
+The meanings of his plays are entirely dependent on the rationality of the audience.
+In “Waiting for Godot”, it depends on the audience how it perceives the meaning of Godot.
 Samuel Beckett himself has also no acquaintance with Godot.
 In an interview, when he was asked; “who is Godot”.
 He replied; if I knew I would have told it in my play.
-Thus, element of complexity is also there in Samuel Beckett’s plays.
+Thus, an element of complexity is also there in Samuel Beckett’s plays.

-In a nutshell, Samuel Beckett is an innovator.
+In a nutshell, Samuel Beckett is not only a dramatist or playwright but also an innovator.
 He wrote dramas which could not even be imagined by a prudent mind.
 He did not only write them but made them successful.
 The audience witnesses a lesson on the stage instead of a story.
-His plays involve the eyes, the ears, the intellect, the emotions, all at once, may be described as “total theater”.
+His plays involve the eyes, the ears, the intellect, and the emotions, all at once, which may be described as “total theatre”.